scottgs/zooid/README.md

  <a href="http://en.wikipedia.org/wiki/Zooid" title="http://en.wikipedia.org/wiki/Zooid">
  organism</a>.

 Zooid is not a web app.
 It's a research tool.
 And it consists architecturally of distinct components.
-To run the extensions, you can spin up extensions/dispatch.js.
-And to run the web service, web/app.js.
-Likewise, you can run any of the extensnions independently.
+To run the extensions: you can spin up extensions/dispatch.js.
+And to run the web service: web/app.js.

+Likewise, you can run any of the extensions independently.

 ###
 ###Zodes can